pascallaliberte/sharpen.page/review.md

 **To proceed:**

-[Fill out the questionnaire below {% include svg/caret-bottom.svg.html %}](#start){: .cta-btn } and be sure mention you're thinking of Option #3.
+[Fill out the questionnaire below {% include svg/caret-bottom.svg.html %}](#start){: .cta-btn } and be sure mention you're thinking of Option #2.
 I'll get back to you to confirm availability before we proceed.

+---

+### Option #3 - A Public Review

+**Free**, but a little less detailed, a little less in-depth.
+Might not be a video.

+Here's how it works:

+1. **Create a post on [IndieHackers](https://www.indiehackers.com/group/landing-page-feedback) or Reddit** ([r/design_critiques](https://www.reddit.com/r/design_critiques/), [r/SideProject](https://www.reddit.com/r/SideProject/) or [r/Entrepreneur](https://www.reddit.com/r/Entrepreneur/)),
+2. Mention me in the description to invite me to comment (I'm @pascallaliberte),
+3. and I'll receive the notification.

+Could be fun to exchange about your site with other people.
+Will depend on my availability.

 ---